If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

-Don’t take the passive role in the conversation.
+Don’t take a passive role in the conversation.
 Don’t wait for him to pop questions, or crack a joke.

 You’ll lose the momentum and you might lose his interest as well when the conversation becomes boring or even worse turns into an awkward silence.

-Take charge.
 Ask what brings him here and who he knows.
-Get him talking about himself.

-If he starts asking about you, then you got a conversation going.
+If he starts asking about you, try telling a funny story and be enthusiastic.

 Just be you – well, a more confident version of you, maybe.

 Keep your eyes up and on him.
-Try to smile a bit, too.
-Seem friendly, seem approachable.
+Try to smile a bit as well.

-And don’t be afraid to compliment if you find him attractive.
+And don’t be afraid to compliment him if you find him attractive.